sievemaker/accountmanager/README.md

 The application clients are
 other applications that manage accounts and events through an API.

 Accounts can be listed, created and updated.
-Clients should only have to provide an account name.
 Events can be listed and added, but neither updated, nor deleted.

 Account statistics for a single account can be requested through the API.